asus4/google-gemini-unity/README.md

-# Google APIs for Unity
+# Google Gemini for Unity

 ## **🚧 Work in progress 🏗️**

-Non official Google API client for Unity
+Non official Google Gemini API client for Unity

+## How to use

+**🚧 TBD 🏗️**
+Open examples scenes at `Assets/Scenes/*.scene

+Following examples are available:

+- BasicChatExample: Generate text content and streaming
+- VisionExample: Image content understanding
+- AudioExample: Audio content understanding
+- FunctionCallingExample: Call C# function from Gemini
+- TextToSpeechExample: Text to speech

 ## How to Run the example